npatel117/itmd362project2/TaskAnalysis.md

   * Include links to GitHub for labs and to the "Projects" page for projects.
 This might mean that labs need to be added to the projects page to form an "Assignments" page.

 ### 2. Projects page
-  * Make projects collapsable and expandable
+  * Make projects collapsible and expandable
-  * Make inner project information collapsable and expandable
+  * Make inner project information collapsible and expandable
   * Include dates on deliverables.
 Yes, this will be slightly redundant, but in a useful way, not in an obtrusive way.
   * Similarly, include a link to the class GitHub and Basecamp at the top.

 ### 3. Syllabus
-  * Make all sections collapsable and expandable to reduce the large amount of text users have to scroll through.
+  * Make all sections collapsible and expandable to reduce the large amount of text users have to scroll through.
   * Rearrange the order of some sections.
 For example, put the class day/time/location at the top of the page rather than buried in the middle.
   * Include links for the textbooks
   * Remove essentially empty sections like "Quizzes", "Examinations", etc.